klehmann/mindoodb-app-example/README.md

 The example app covers the full surface of the MindooDB App SDK, organized into three tabs:

-### Databases tab -- Documents, history, and attachments
+### Databases tab -- Documents, history, attachments, and full-text search

 - **Database discovery** -- lists all databases Haven mapped into the app session, showing their titles and granted capabilities
 - **Capability-aware UI** -- buttons and sections are shown or hidden based on the permissions Haven granted (`read`, `create`, `update`, `delete`, `history`, `attachments`)
 - **Document CRUD** -- browse, create (with optional named decryption key), edit with a JSON code editor, and delete documents
+- **Full-text search with cursor-based incremental loading** -- builds an in-memory [FlexSearch](https://github.com/nextapps-de/flexsearch) index over user-selected document fields.
+The initial index is populated by paginating through the SDK's `documents.list` API with cursor-based iteration, and subsequent updates replay only the changes since the last cursor checkpoint.
+The document list filters results in real time as you type.
 - **Document history** -- list all revisions of a document with author and timestamp, load any historical snapshot
 - **Attachments** -- upload files via chunked streaming, download, remove, and preview attachments directly in Haven's built-in viewer
 - **Attachment previews** -- leverages Haven's native preview for images, PDF, Word (.docx), PowerPoint (.pptx), Excel (.xls/.xlsx), video (with streaming player and seek), audio (with streaming player and seek), and text formats -- all working online and offline